How many of your new patients have left the "current medications" field blank on their intake form?

 The fix isn't a better form.
 It's not a form at all.

-Think about how you text a friend when you're trying to explain something medical.
-You don't fill out fields.
-You say "yeah my knee's been bugging me for about three weeks, gets worse after soccer, kind of swollen by the end of the day."
-That sentence — messy, conversational, full of context — contains more clinically useful information than most intake form structured fields will ever capture.
+Think about how patients describe their problems when they call a clinic.
+They don't fill out fields.
+They say "yeah my knee's been bugging me for about three weeks, gets worse after soccer, kind of swollen by the end of the day."
+That sentence — messy, conversational, full of context — contains more clinically useful information than most structured intake fields will ever capture.

 Intake on a patient's terms